MabeyaG/portfolio-site/README.md

 ## License

 This project is open source.
-If you intend to reuse or modify, please check with the repository owner as there is currently no formal license specified.
+If you intend to reuse or modify, please check with the repository owner.

 ---